Learn how higher platform reliability translates to lower time to value and faster growth for KLER's e-commerce presence.

 Security best-practices additionally hardened external dependencies of the applications.

-DevOps engineers from Chaos Gears really delivered what we were looking for.
-The whole process was running without any business disruption.
-With their effective troubleshooting and responsiveness, the Chaos team has proved to be a reliable partner.
+The DevOps team from Chaos Gears really delivered what we were looking for.
+The whole process ran without any business disruption.
+With their effective troubleshooting and responsiveness, the Chaos team has proven to be a reliable partner.

-- Marek Kołodziej, Website & Analytics Manager at KLER.
+— Marek Kołodziej, Website & Analytics Manager, KLER

 We managed to meet all the goals we set out to achieve.
 Despite not being able to implement the best-case scenario we envisioned initially, our team provided KLER with a scalable, highly-available, reliable and durable infrastructure which continues to serve as a future-proof basis for further business growth.